serialc/AdventOfCode/README.md

 ## 2021
 ### Highlights
+None yet for 2022

 ### Comments

 2. did it dirty - can optimize with modulo
 3. `ord()` provides the integer of (Unicode) character
 5. `isalpha()` returns true if only characters [a-zA-Z]
+6. Easy but not efficient

 ### Tricky problems
+None yet for 2022

 ### Tags

 1. array subsetting